 Sellers can opt for a home inspection to identify any major defects and issues, like plumbing issues, water damage, mold, appliance malfunction, etc., in the house that they must resolve before selling.

 This can be done before the property is listed on the market (pre-inspection) or just before the closing.
-Home inspection in California usually costs around $400-$600.
+The cost of home inspection in California is usually around $400-$600.

 The buyer can also undertake a home inspection.
-However, if the home inspectors in California finds undisclosed defects, it might give the buyer an upper hand during negotiations, or they may back out of the deal.
-Whereas selling a home as is in California indicates that the property will not go under any maintenance.
+However, if the home inspectors in California find undisclosed defects, it might give the buyer an upper hand during negotiations, or they may back out of the deal.

 » How Much are Closing Costs in California for Seller: Find out the details of ALL the closing costs in California for sellers.